dagibbins186/Amazon_Vine_Analysis/README.md

 \
 The project only looks at products with verified purchases.
 Filters retrieve all the rows where:
 \
 -the count of total votes is equal to or greater than 20.
-This serves to pick 'helpful reviews' and division by zero errors later on.
+This serves to pick 'helpful reviews.'
 \
 -the number of 'helpful reviews' divided by the count of total votes, and the number of these results that is equal to or greater than 50%.
 \